 According to the American Automobile Association (AAA), a total of 41.5 million travelers are expected to take a trip this Memorial Day weekend, reflecting an increase of 5% from last year.
 And according to statistics maintained by the National Highway Traffic Safety Administration (NHTSA), Memorial Day weekend is consistently one of six dates per year in which the number of total automobile occupant fatalities is the highest.
 With the increase in cars filled with families traveling over the holiday weekend, it’s more important than ever to drive safely.

 The personal injury attorneys at Hupy and Abraham offer the following travel safety tips to help ensure you and your family arrive safely at your holiday activities.

-- Remain well rested and alert.
-During long trips, rotate drivers.
+During long trips, it is important to rotate drivers.
 If you’re too tired to drive, stop and get some rest or have someone switch with you.
 Driving while drowsy is often just as dangerous as driving while intoxicated.

-- Don’t drink and drive.
-If you plan on drinking alcohol, designate a driver who won’t drink.
-Also be aware of the behaviors of other drivers on the road who may be intoxicated.
+If you are heading somewhere that alcohol is going to be present, designate a driver who won’t drink.
+It is also important to be aware of the behaviors of other drivers on the road who may be intoxicated.
 When you are aware of your soundings it is easier to drive defensively if needed.

 Hupy and Abraham hopes that you have a wonderful Memorial Day weekend.
 But, if for any reason, you or a loved one are injured in a Memorial Day accident due to someone else’s negligence, please contact us today.
 Call 800-800-5678 or start a live chat with us right now, at hupy.com.